 Frances Shelley is a composer / improvisor / pianist based in East Anglia in the UK.
 Classically trained on piano, she makes music by mixing piano with electronic and acoustic sound.

-Recent commissions include collaborations with visual artists at the Nevill Keating gallery in London, De La Warr gallery in Sussex, the Aldeburgh Beach Lookout tower, and The National Trust's Sutton Hoo site.
-My installation with Matthew and Pauline Bickerton, involving a solar powered grand piano, several computers and three 15-foot-high tree sculptures on Aldeburgh beach can be seen here: www.seatrees.uk.
+Recent performances include playing Latitude Festival in July 2018, Abbey Hall Eye in September 2018.
+Commissions include collaborations with visual artists at the Nevill Keating gallery in London, De La Warr gallery in Sussex, the Aldeburgh Beach Lookout tower, and The National Trust's Sutton Hoo site.
+Her installation with Matthew and Pauline Bickerton, involving a solar powered grand piano, several computers and three 15-foot-high tree sculptures on Aldeburgh beach can be seen here: www.seatrees.uk.
 She is currently working as one half 'Pianofield' - an electronic ensemble using soundscape samples and keyboards.
 They developed the 'solar powered grand piano' and have appeared at festivals throughout the country this year.

 Frances is currently working on a third solo album as well as developing new work with Pianofield.
 In 2017 she was listed by www.shesaid.so on their alternative 100 music power list.
 She is represented for commercially by JPM Music